This creamy acorn squash soup recipe is perfect for winter or fall!

 How to Choose the Best Winter Squash

-Ripe acorn squash will be a dark green color, have matte skin (glossy skin signifies it was picked too early), and will be heavy for its size (meaning it has higher water content as is fresher).
+Ripe acorn squash will be a dark green color, have matte skin (glossy skin signifies it was picked too early), and will be heavy for its size (meaning it has higher water content as it is fresher).

 More Squash Recipes to Try